surfstudio/SurfGen/README.md

 ## Installation

-> If you want to build it on Ubuntu beforehand you need to configure envoronment or just install Swift by our [bash script](InstallSwiftOnLinux.sh)
+> If you want to build it on Ubuntu beforehand you need to configure environment or just install Swift by our [bash script](InstallSwiftOnLinux.sh)

 Just add next snippet to your Podfile
 ```